Sheldon Jackson College: Closure

 The school's educational accreditation was reviewed by the Northwest Commission on Colleges and Universities and State of Alaska, a process that happens nationally with colleges and universities.
 About this process, President David Dobler said, "SJC's current authorization to operate as an Alaska post-secondary institution has been extended until July 2006, and SJC, at that time, will be required to provide the Alaska Commission on Postsecondary Education (ACPE) with documentation of financial and administrative capacity in order for authorization to be renewed."
 (Dobler left the office of President in 2002.)
 Similarly, the college was under a "show cause" order from the Northwest Commission and was required to "show cause" why its regional accreditation should not be revoked.

 On June 29, 2007, all academic operations were suspended and all faculty and staff were dismissed due to cash flow shortages.
 The Board of Trustees gathered all staff and informed them that June 29 would be the final day of employment.
 They were also informed all health insurance coverage would cease at that time.

 On July 17, 2007, the Alaska Commission on Post-secondary Education announced the cancellation of Sheldon Jackson College's authorization to operate a college in Alaska.
 The college appealed the decision, but was ultimately shut down.

 In March 2008, the official website for the school went off-line.
 In the summer of 2008, the college opened its dorms and facilities for use by local workers and companies.

 In 2010 the school library collection of rare books and artwork was boxed and stored.

 On February 1, 2011, the Board of Trustees transferred the main campus to Alaska Arts Southeast, Inc., the non-profit parent organization to the Sitka Fine Arts Camp.

-Beginning in 2018, Outer Coast College students, professors and faculty members have been hosted on the main campus.